 The radio industry is also subject to competition from new media technologies that are being developed or introduced, such as the delivery of audio programming by satellite, cable television systems and Internet-based music streaming services.
 Some radio broadcast stations, including ours, are utilizing digital technology on their existing terrestrial frequencies to deliver audio programming.
-The FCC also has begun granting licenses for a new "low power" radio or "microbroadcasting" service to provide low-cost neighborhood service on frequencies which would not interfere with existing stations.
+The FCC also has begun granting licenses for a new "low power" radio or "microbroadcasting" service to provide low-cost noncommercial neighborhood service on frequencies which would not interfere with existing stations.

-The FCC has selected In-Band On-Channel[TM], also known as IBOC or "HD Radio[®]," as the exclusive technology for introduction of terrestrial digital operations by AM and FM radio stations.
-HD Radio[®] technology permits a station to transmit radio programming in both analog and digital formats, and eventually in digital only formats, using the bandwidth that the radio station is currently licensed to use.
-HD Radio[®] technology is used to (1) improve sound quality, (2) provide spectrum for enhanced data services and multiple program streams and (3) allow radio stations to time broker unused digital bandwidth to third parties, thereby providing new business opportunities for radio broadcasters.
-Final digital radio rules, including the imposition of new public interest requirements and appropriate limits to the amount of subscription requirements, remain under consideration by the FCC.
-We currently utilize HD Radio[®] digital technology on some of our stations and will evaluate additional installations over the next few years.
-This digital technology, which is not required by the FCC, offers the possibility of multiple audio channels in our assigned frequencies.
+The FCC has selected In-Band On-Channel TM, also known as IBOC or "HD Radio ®," as the exclusive technology for introduction of terrestrial digital operations by AM and FM radio stations.
+HD Radio ® technology permits a station to transmit radio programming in digital formats using the bandwidth that the radio station is currently licensed to use.
+HD Radio ® technology is used to (1) improve sound quality, (2) provide spectrum for enhanced data services and multiple program streams and (3) allow radio stations to time broker unused digital bandwidth to third parties, thereby providing new business opportunities for radio broadcasters.
+We currently utilize HD Radio ® digital technology on some of our stations and will evaluate additional installations over the next few years.